COLUMNColumn

 Admission Free

-8. A Hoi An classic!
-Hoai River Lantern Cruise Experience
+8. A classic Hoi An experience!
+Lantern cruise on the Hoai River

-The Hoi An River lantern cruise is a popular attraction where you can enjoy beautiful twilight scenery and, at night, a magical atmosphere lit by countless lanterns.
+The Hoai River lantern cruise is a popular attraction where you can enjoy beautiful scenery at dusk and a magical atmosphere at night as countless lanterns are lit.

 After purchasing your ticket, board the boat.
 Boarding and disembarking involve stairs, so please avoid large luggage and high heels.

 For safety, wear a life jacket and be careful not to place your hands on the edge of the boat.
-The boatman lights the lanterns on board, creating a dreamlike atmosphere.
+The boatman will light lanterns on board, creating a dreamy atmosphere.

-The approximately 20-minute cruise makes a loop along the Hoai River, passes under a bridge, and returns.
-At dusk, countless lanterns illuminate the water, wrapping you in a romantic ambiance.
-It is the ideal time to fully enjoy Hoi An’s mystical atmosphere.
+On the roughly 20-minute cruise, you will circle the Hoai River, pass under a bridge, and return.
+At dusk, countless lanterns illuminate the water, wrapping you in a romantic mood.
+It’s the best time to savor Hoi An’s mystical ambiance.

-After the cruise, visit the nearby Hoi An Night Market and combine the river experience with the lively market vibe.
+After the cruise, visit the nearby Hoi An Night Market to combine the river experience with the lively market atmosphere.

-During the day, head to Bach Dang pier.
-There are roofed boats of various sizes, ideal for group trips.
-The picture-perfect scenery at Bach Dang pier is a wonderful photo spot for lasting travel memories.
+During the day, head to Bach Dang Wharf.
+There are roofed boats in various sizes, ideal for group trips.
+The picture-perfect scenery at Bach Dang Wharf is a great photo spot that will become a cherished travel memory.

 Includes a boat ride of about 20 minutes.
-Ticket prices are published by the Hoi An Hoai River Tourism Boat Cooperative.
+Ticket prices are published by the Hoi An Hoai River Tourist Boat Cooperative.

-Lanterns can be purchased separately, 10,000 VND each.
+Lanterns can be purchased separately for 10,000 VND each.

 Hoai River Lantern Cruise (Trai nghiem tha long den tren song Hoai)